The Arisu by Nico & Steph Studios is a mechanical keyboard kit that is extremely unique and provides a gateway into the custom keyboard scene.

 On the Arisu a standard 104 key keycap set will not work.
 There are some requirements like a 1.75u right shift (a shorter shift than standard) and two spacebars (one 2.25u and one 2.75u) to support the split spacebar layout.
 Most sets over the price of $40 should support all the keycaps that you need for this board.

 I would like to note for much of my testing I used an MT3 set and I had some issues on the left shift and left space keys having return issues.
-I believe this is due to case tolerances.
-I had zero issues with any other keycaps.
+This seems mostly due to the design of the plate not fitting switches perfectly.

 Like with the keycaps no switches are included in this board.
 This means you have the option to put in any switches in the Arisu.
 The PCB for this board also comes equipped with hotswap sockets.
 This means that you can add and remove switches within seconds.
 You can try out different switches very easily.